CLIMAX BLUES BAND – THE WHOLE STORY…

 Climax enter the US Billboard Chart and UK Top Ten

 Momentum still building in the States, 1976 saw the release of ‘Gold Plated’.
-The album stayed in the Billboard chart for 44 weeks, the hit single ‘Couldn’t Get It Right’ peaked at number 3 in early 1977 having reached the Top Ten in the UK in the Autumn of 1976.
-With the band firing on all cylinders as a five piece unit the sound on ‘Gold Plated’ was slicker and smoother, but still retaining an edge.
+The album stayed on the Billboard chart for 44 weeks, and the hit single ‘Couldn’t Get It Right’ peaked at number 3 in early 1977 having reached the Top Ten in the UK in the Autumn of 1976.
+With the band firing on all cylinders as a five-piece unit the sound on ‘Gold Plated’ was slicker and smoother, but still retaining an edge.
 ‘Couldn’t Get It Right’ with its immediate hooks in the chorus and the guitar/sax runs couldn’t fail to impress and it became the song that music fans all over the world loved and brought the name Climax Blues Band to a new level.

 The next Climax album was ‘Shine On’.
 Richard Jones had left the band and was replaced by Peter Filleul on keyboards.